sailccsa/sailccsa.github.io/_pages/index.md

 Join our mailing list at [Google Groups](https://groups.google.com/forum/#!forum/ccsa-members).
 This is our primary method of communication.

+# Creve Coeur Sailing Association Racing Rules of Sailing, go to the [Sailing](sailing/) page.
+This is our Association's rules, based on the US Sailing Racing Rules of Sailing 2025-2028.

 Join our [Facebook Group](https://www.facebook.com/groups/112029055498260)

 # Membership Forms